 by Mike Ratliff

-But during the night an angel of the Lord opened the prison doors and brought them out, and said, “Go and stand in the temple and speak to the people all the words of this Life.”
-(Acts 5:19-20 ESV)
+19 But during the night an angel of the Lord opened the gates of the prison, and taking them out he said, 20 “Go, stand and speak to the people in the temple the whole message of this Life.”
+Acts 5:19-20 (NASB)

 We are in a period of the Church in which we must keep our eyes fixed on Christ alone for if we look to men we are in danger of being deceived.
-We looked at this in our last post There is Death in the Pot!
-In any case, to counter this, we must become focused where God wants us to be focused, doing as He desires us to be doing.
+To counter this, we must become focused where God wants us to be focused, doing as He desires us to be doing.

 Digest that my brethren then understand that we are to do this because it is God who works in us, both to will and to work for His good pleasure.
 What does that mean?
 God energizes both our desires and actions to obey Him.
 The Greek word translated in v13 as “to will” is θελειν, indicates not only willing something, but also pressing on to action.
 God is working in believers with a studied intent to fulfill a planned purpose.
 Notice also that it is His intent that Christians do what is His “good pleasure,” or what satisfies Him, not the other way around.

-Do all things without grumbling or questioning, that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world, holding fast to the word of life, so that in the day of Christ I may be proud that I did not run in vain or labor in vain.
-Even if I am to be poured out as a drink offering upon the sacrificial offering of your faith, I am glad and rejoice with you all.
-Likewise you also should be glad and rejoice with me.
-(Philippians 2:14-18 ESV)
+14 Do all things without grumbling or disputing; 15 so that you will prove yourselves to be blameless and innocent, children of God above reproach in the midst of a crooked and perverse generation, among whom you appear as lights in the world, 16 holding fast the word of life, so that in the day of Christ I will have reason to glory because I did not run in vain nor toil in vain.
+17 But even if I am being poured out as a drink offering upon the sacrifice and service of your faith, I rejoice and share my joy with you all.
+18 You too, I urge you, rejoice in the same way and share your joy with me.
+Philippians 2:14-18 (NASB)

 This passage describes what we must be about my brethren.
 Yes, some of those men who profess the right theology may be apostatizing.
 Yes, apostasy may be creeping into churches all around us.
 These things are happening, but we must not allow this to stop us from praying and serving and doing what we are called to do.
 We can still be Christlike in the midst of a crooked and twisted generation.
 In this we shine as lights in the world, holding fast to the word of life.
 Yes, we can do that in the power of the Holy Spirit as God works in us for His good pleasure.

 I and many of my friends are called to write the truth even when many in positions in the visible church do not like it.
 To be honest, when this started, I never in my wildest imagination thought I would end up doing this sort of thing.
 I thought I would write Christian self-help books and do seminars in Churches all across the country, speaking at conferences, et cetera.
 Well, what I found was that the visible church has no appetite for books on walking in repentance and living the crucified life.
 That is, if said books contained no references to certain mystics.
 I digress.
 In any case, God had other plans.
-Instead of becoming a rich Southern Baptist writer/celebrity with my picture all over every Lifeway Book Store, I get nasty emails from people who think it is just darn mean to say anything against someone like Matt Chandler since, after all, he is battling cancer ya know.
+Instead of becoming a rich Southern Baptist writer/celebrity with my picture all over every Lifeway Book Store, I get nasty emails from people who think it is just darn mean to say anything against someone like Beth Moore or Russell Moore.
 However, now I have such a crystal clear picture of the developing Truth War.
-I have friends and friends of friends and through our network of discussion we feed each other information and it is amazing how interconnected some of these men and ministries are that become the focus of our research.
+I have friends and friends of friends and through our network of discussion we feed each other information and it is amazing how interconnected some of these men and women and ministries are that become the focus of our research.
 It is as if there is one unseen hand behind it all.

 My role and the role of my friends to be lights in the world, holding fast to the world of life, is to pursue the truth, God’s truth for there is no other.
 We must make sure that God’s people know what it is and ferret out that which pretends to be the truth, but is not.
 We do this all for the glory of God and for the edification of the Saints.